-We have done this to understand how we can grow our established suburban communities in ways which;
+We have undertaken this work to understand how we can grow our established suburban communities in ways which;

-- are sustainable (minimising waste, maximising the adaptable and robust parts of our cities and their existing infrastructure.) - protect and enhance what we value (e.g. retaining and enhancing existing communities/existing mature landscape including 'the backyard' etc.) - provide for a diverse mix of residents and build safer, more engaged communities - work with the existing scale of the suburbs - respect and enhance the public realm
+- are sustainable (minimising waste, maximising the adaptable and robust parts of our cities and their existing infrastructure.) - protect and enhance what we value (e.g. retaining and enhancing existing communities/existing mature landscape including 'the backyard' etc.) - provide for a diverse mix of residents and build safer, more engaged communities - work with the existing scale of the suburbs and respect and enhance the public realm Identifying and summarising the key values of our suburbs as they relate to Australian cities, we have then set about applying concepts which retain and enhance them at different scales and at different densities, on sites which can typically be found throughout every city and town in the country.